JordanKnott/taskcafe/CONTRIBUTING.md

 ### Where do I go from here?

+So you want to contribute to Taskcafe?
+Great!

-If you have noticed a bug or have a feature request, make one!
-If best to get confirmation of your bug or feature before starting work on a pull request.
+If you have noticed a bug or want to add a new feature, please [create an issue](https://github.com/JordanKnott/taskcafe/issues/new/choose) for it before starting any work on a pull request.

+After the bug is validated or the feature is accepted by a project maintainer, the next step is to fork the repository!

 ### Fork & create a branch